 Bundling works wonders when two complementary products are bundled together.

 Mcdonald’s happy meal is a perfect example of bundle pricing.

 Freemium is an Internet-based pricing strategy where basic services are provided free of charge but charges are levied on additional premium features.
-The freemium strategy is different from premium with free samples strategy as you don’t pay anything to utilize the free services provided under the freemium business model.
+The freemium strategy is different from the premium with free samples strategy as you don’t pay anything to utilize the free services provided under the freemium business model.

-Candy Crush Saga is a great example of freemium pricing strategy where the game is provided for free but a price is levied if you want more lives to play.
+Candy Crush Saga is a great example of a freemium pricing strategy where the game is provided for free but a price is levied if you want more lives to play.